elysia090/Lab/docs/IPC.md

 4.4 used: head.wrapping_sub(tail).
 4.5 empty: used == 0.
 4.6 full: used == cap.
-4.7 epoch: a monotonically increasing 32-bit integer stored in doorbell words used as futex expected values.
+4.7 epoch: a 32-bit counter value stored in doorbell words, used as futex expected values. epoch is a wrapping counter modulo 2^32 (or modulo 2^31 if treated as i32); only equality comparison is relied upon.
 4.8 Fundamental correctness invariant (required)
 4.8.1 Producer MUST NOT advance head such that used would exceed cap.
 4.8.2 Consumer MUST NOT advance tail beyond head (i.e., MUST NOT consume when empty).